|Nutritional Guidelines (per serving)|

 From Livestrong.com: “Magnesium helps nerves function normal and your heartbeat regular.
 Also, magnesium maintains a strong immune system which fights against bacteria and viruses that enter your body, according to the National Institutes of Health.
 Manganese, also found in your bones, helps your body form blood-clotting and sex hormones on top of helping fat and carbohydrate metabolism, according to the University of Maryland Medical Center.”

-From Whfoods.com: “Research on eggplant has focused on an anthocyanin phytonutrient found in eggplant skin called nasunin.
+From The World's Healthiest Foods (Whfoods.com): “Research on eggplant has focused on an anthocyanin phytonutrient found in eggplant skin called nasunin.
 Nasunin is a potent antioxidant and free radical scavenger that has been shown to protect cell membranes from damage.
 In animal studies, nasunin has been found to protect the lipids (fats) in brain cell membranes.
 Cell membranes are almost entirely composed of lipids and are responsible for protecting the cell from free radicals, letting nutrients in and wastes out, and receiving instructions from messenger molecules that tell the cell which activities it should perform.”

 Some Eggplant Facts and History